Best Things To Do in Hot Springs, Arkansas

 Ouachita National Forest

-The Ouachita National Forest is the oldest national forest in the South according to the US Forest Service.
+The Ouachita National Forest is the oldest national forest in the South according to the U.S. Forest Service.
 With over 1.8 million acres, the forest surrounds Hot Springs, Arkansas, and extends into Oklahoma (check out Beavers Bend State Park).

 There are many opportunities for hiking and camping, and the Ouachita National Forest is home to some of the best state parks in Arkansas.